 While Library staff may assist patrons, the ultimate right and responsibility for the choice and use of Library Materials rests with the individual.

-The Library is guided in this work by the Intellectual Freedom Policy and endorses the Canadian Federation of Library Associations’ Statement on Intellectual Freedom, and the International Federation of Library Associations and Institutions’ Statement on Libraries and Intellectual Freedom
+The Library is guided in this work by the Intellectual Freedom Policy and endorses the Canadian Federation of Library Associations’ Statement on Intellectual Freedom, and the International Federation of Library Associations and Institutions’ Statement on Libraries and Intellectual Freedom.

+The Library endeavors to provide a representative collection that is inclusive of a variety of ideas, perspectives, and voices.
 The availability of content within the Library’s collections does not indicate endorsement by the Library.
 The Library recognizes that some resources selected for its collections may be regarded as controversial, unconventional, or unpopular.

 Parental Responsibility